fbpx

 Raccoon (with video)

-DIET | Omnivore – fleshy fruits, acorns, hickory nuts, grains, invertebrates, crayfish and insects, rodents, young rabbits, birds, turtles, and their eggs, and fish.
+DIET | Omnivore – fleshy fruits, acorns, hickory nuts, grains, invertebrates, crayfish and insects, rodents, young rabbits, birds, turtles, eggs, and fish.

-• The raccoon is in the procyonidae family.
+• The raccoon is in the Procyonidae family.
 They are related to the olingo, coatimundi, kinkajou, and ringtail cats.

 • Raccoons have some of the most dextrous hands found in nature.